Cuban Salsa: Overview of traveling turn techniques in Casino

 7. Walk Around Turn

 The Walk Around Turn is similar to a Salsa Vualta except that the Follow walks forward on all steps.
 It only works in a small sub-set of situations like for the Setenta Hammerlock.
 Since it is not really a turn it makes multiple turns impossible and doesn’t work in most turn situations.
-It is more like a walk or “move” in its own right and can be done stationary or semi traveling.
+It can be done stationary or semi traveling.

 I regard Two Step Pivot Turns as the last half of a Three Step Turn where all the turning has been transferred from the first half of the Three Step Turn to the last half of the turn.
 It works very well in many situations for better dancers and can be used as an advanced option.
 I don’t recommend using them because they are more demanding to lead and follow, they give a faster turn, and the technique is more difficult for multiple turns.